 What is camp like?
 Will my son/daughter make friends?
 Will they learn something useful?
 All normal questions (and here are 100+ more in case you're still weighing your options).

 To help put you and your student at ease, remember: we’ve been hosting camps since 1999, and we’re continually evolving to ensure the best summer experiences imaginable for families across the nation.

 When you look back to 19 summers (this is our 20th), multiplied by camp locations held nationwide (150+ locations this year alone), multiplied again by the large number of different program sessions held at each specific site, that’s a whole lot of experience.
-With it, we’ve become experts on how students can make the very most of their time at camp.
+With it, we’ve become experts and have accumulated a good share of tips on how students can make the very most of their time at camp.

 So, take the following as guidance; some advice on how to amplify a session’s worth of camp and transform it into something life-changing for your child.

 These points revolve around camp at iD Tech, specifically, but they can be applied to any summer program your student might attend.

 Your student could be the next Jeff Bezos.
 Or the next Susan Wojcicki.
 And you never know who some of their campmates will become!